aalavicena/Deep-Learning-Elephant-Bioacoustics/README.md

 # Deep learning models performance in examining Asian elephant (_Elephas maximus_) sounds from Sri Lanka and Malaysia with considerations for applications

-This repository is provided as a supplementary material to Avicena et al. (in review).
+This repository is provided as a supplementary material to Avicena et al. (2025).
 Data can be obtained under formal request to the authors.

 ## Pre-requisites
 ### Software requirements